 Tower Bridge London is a historical and fascinating English icon and is one of the most famous bridges in the world.
 It has proudly stood over the River Thames since 1894, connecting the boroughs of Tower Hamlets and Southwark together.
 Meaning that there is no surprise that there would be so many cool facts about Tower Bridge, London.

 Table of Contents

-Tower Bridge is one of the prettiest bridges that I have seen in my travels and one of my favourite places to visit in London, especially when I go to the Tower of London England.
+Tower Bridge is one of the prettiest bridges that I have seen in my travels and one of my favorite places to visit in London, especially when I go to the Tower of London England.
 It still amazes me to this day, how many people mistake Tower Bridge for London Bridge, which is further up the Thames connecting Southwark to the City of London.

 ⇒ Thinking of visiting the Tower of London or wanting to know more? – What to do at the Tower of London

 To help get you started on your journey over Tower Bridge, London.
 Here are some cool facts I have put together:

 Tunnel under the Thames

 Before Tower Bridge London was opened to the public, the only way to cross the Thames was through a tunnel underneath the Thames.
 This was called the Tower Subway and I believe it was 1 penny to cross through the tunnel to each side.
 This was also a way to monitor the traffic between the two boroughs.

 Unfortunately, this tunnel and others were closed down and bridges replaced them.
 However, there are still two left in London that can be used by the public.

 If you ever want to experience walking under the Thames then visit the Greenwich Foot Tunnel.
 Which goes from Isle of Dogs to Greenwich deep underneath the Thames.
 I recommend it as something different to do while in London and it is free to use.
 Check out the Royal Observatory Greenwich, another top London historic attraction while in the area.